-- Screening – We should be as vigilant with our screening of Junior Leaders as we are with adults (a high percentage of sexual abuse of children is peer-to-peer abuse).
-Therefore, every church should use a comprehensive screening policy such as found in this document.
-Note that Junior Leaders aged 13-17 years of age must also complete the relevant Safe Ministry Check
+Screening – We should be as vigilant with our screening of Junior Leaders as we are with adults (a high percentage of sexual abuse of children is peer-to-peer abuse).
+Therefore, every church should use a comprehensive screening policy that includes using a role application form such as this document.

 - Safe Ministry Training – The Safe Ministry To Children Ordinance 2020 now mandates Safe Ministry Training for all volunteer church workers who work with children – including those we call Junior Leaders.

 The Junior Leaders Course is the mandated course of training, However, at the discretion of the rector or his delegate, a Junior Leader who is 16 or 17 years of age who is regarded as sufficiently mature can complete the Essentials course rather than the Junior Leader course.
 Any decision to do this should be made in consultation with the Junior Leaders’ parents.